What We Treat

 What Is OSFED?

-According to the National Eating Disorder Association, the following are examples of symptoms that would result in a diagnosis of OSFED:
+Since OSFED can involve symptoms from one or several other eating disorders, there are many different ways it can present for diagnosis.
+According to the National Eating Disorder Association, the following are examples of OSFED symptoms that would result in a formal diagnosis:

 - Atypical anorexia, in which all of the criteria for anorexia are met, but the individual’s weight is within or above the “normal” range.